 a_0 y intercept of the regression line

 a_1 slope of the regression line

 r^2 coefficient of determination

 x actual value of the reference signal

-у actual value of the signal under validation
+У actual value of the signal under validation

-3. Validation procedure for PEMS
+- 3. Validation procedure for PEMS - 3.1.

-3.1.
 Frequency of PEMS validation

 It is recommended to validate the correct installation of a PEMS on a vehicle via comparison with laboratory installed equipment on a test performed on a chassis dynamometer either before the RDE test or, alternatively, after the completion of the test.
+For tests performed during type approval, the validation test is required.

-3.2.
-PEMS validation procedure
+- 3.2.
+PEMS validation procedure - 3.2.1.

-3.2.1.
 PEMS installation